Virginia (Gin) Simpson (Adelaide) – Country Manager, Australia

 Nicholas (Nick) Souter (Adelaide) – Freshwater Manager, Greater Mekong

 Nick is an ecologist with over two decades of experience in conservation and natural resource management.
 Nick has experience in a range of environments from Cambodian rainforests to the deserts of central Australia.
-He has have worked in private consulting, government agencies, universities and international conservation NGO’s implementing and managing a range of complex research, education and infrastructure projects and programmes.
+He has worked in private consulting, government agencies, universities and international conservation NGO’s implementing and managing a range of complex research, education and infrastructure projects and programmes.
 Formerly the President of the Royal Society of South Australia (2012-2014), Nick remains an editor of the Cambodian Journal of Natural History and on the editorial board of the Transactions of the Royal Society of South Australia.
 Currently Nick is leading a project working with fishing communities to improve their livelihoods and conserve the unique natural resources of the Tonle Sap Lake, vital for their wellbeing.
 Nick and his team of five Cambodia-based staff are also examining freshwater health in the Sesan, Srepok and Sekong River Basin – which encompasses portions of Lao, Vietnam and Cambodia and the catchment of the Tonle Sap Lake – using the Freshwater Health Index.

 Anurag Ramachandra (Brisbane) – Technical Adviser, Indonesia Terrestrial Programs